Altinn/altinn-studio-docs/content/app/design/guidelines/components/input/_index.en.md

 ---
 title: Input
-description: input field are used when the user is submitting text or a number.
+description: Input fields are used when the user is submitting text or a number.
 weight: 30
 toc: true
 ---